Trusted Clarksville Family Law Firm

 While uncontested divorces in Tennessee can take 2-3 months (at a minimum) to complete, the contested ones can last much longer.
 The length of is based on the complexity of the issues, the amicability of the couple, and the attitude of each lawyer.

 At Batson Nolan PLC, we understand the importance of protecting your child’s well-being, both today and in the future.
 In Tennessee, the courts evaluate custody arrangements by examining whether the arrangement proposed is in the best interests of the child or children.
-At Batson Nolan PLC, our family attorneys craft our cases around this best interest analysis and statutory factors, all while we ensure that your families’ individual situation and your child’s individual needs are taken into account.
+At Batson Nolan PLC, our attorneys craft our cases around this best interest analysis and statutory factors, all while we ensure that your families’ individual situation and your child’s individual needs are taken into account.

 Mediation is a non-adversarial dispute resolution process that takes place away from the courtroom.
-You, your spouse and your attorneys will meet to negotiate the terms of your divorce, parenting plan or family law issues in conversations guided by an impartial mediator.
+You, your spouse and your attorneys will meet to negotiate the terms of your divorce, parenting plan or family law issues in conversations guided by an experienced mediator.

 Clients often think that once the divorce papers are signed, things will be set in stone for the future.
 However, the one constant in life is changed.
 As changes happen, families often find themselves in need of a different arrangement with regard to the matters settled in their MDA (Marital Dissolution Agreement).
 Although adjustments are common, sometimes they can be complex.
 Sometimes, modification merely requires language changes or clarification, but sometimes they are much more challenging.

-As a result of our close proximity to Fort Campbell, the family lawyers are Batson Nolan PLC are very knowledgeable and experienced in handling divorces involving military personnel and their spouses.
+As a result of our close proximity to Fort Campbell, the lawyers of Batson Nolan PLC are very knowledgeable and experienced in handling divorces involving military personnel and their spouses.
 Although the procedures of a military divorce are very similar to the civilian ones, there are several additional factors which affect the outcome.
 For instance, if the active-duty spouse is stationed in a remote area or overseas, the lawsuit is likely to be delayed until the active duty spouse is no longer unavailable per his/her military service.

 Divorcing is both complicated and emotionally challenging for either spouse.
 It can also be financially devastating to either one of the parties, particularly the breadwinner of the relationship.
 The more assets you have, the more you stand to lose.
 Have questions about this matter or others?
-Get in touch with our trusted and proven Clarksville family law lawyers about your situation.
+Get in touch with our trusted and proven lawyers about your situation.

 In Tennessee, alimony is the legal obligation of one spouse to financially support the other spouse.
 The trial court is granted broad discretion in determining whether alimony or spousal support is required, and if so, the trial court has broad discretion in determining the nature or type of alimony, the amount of alimony, and the duration or term of support payments.